-1. Learning/medical support requirement is disclosed/discovered

-- Initial discussion with tutor/member of academic programme team (interview, in the case of applicants)

-2. Verification of support requirement by nominated health professional

-- Existing report with regard to Third Level academic study

-- OR

-- OTC verification form completed by appropriate health professional

-- 3. Learner supports agreed and implemented

-- Learner Support meeting

-- Learner Support Plan

-- Regular review of supports

-1. Disclosure/discovery of a learning or medical support requirement receive advice and guidance from a member of the academic programme team.
+- 1. Learning/medical support requirement is disclosed/discovered - Initial discussion with tutor/member of academic programme team (interview, in the case of applicants) - 2.
+Verification of support requirement by nominated health professional - Existing report with regard to Third Level academic study OR - OTC verification form completed by appropriate health professional - 3.
+Learner supports agreed and implemented - Learner Support meeting - Learner Support Plan - Regular review of supports receive advice and guidance from a member of the academic programme team.
 The applicant is also directed to information on the College website about learner supports available.